silnrsi/font-taiheritagepro/README.txt

         - Vowels and tones do not position correctly in PowerPoint 2016.
     - on Windows 8.1:
-        - Vowels and tones position correctly in Firefox, Chrome, LibreOffice (Writer, Calc, Impress, and Draw), Paratext, and Xetex.
+        - Vowels and tones position correctly in Firefox, Chrome, LibreOffice (Writer, Calc, Impress, and Draw), Paratext, and XeTeX.
         - Vowels and tones do not position correctly in Notepad, Internet Explorer, MS Office (any application), and Paint.
     - on Ubuntu 16: